d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 for the same minibatch,
 where the height and width of `Y2` are half of those of `Y1`.
-Let us take class prediction as an example.
+Let's take class prediction as an example.
 Suppose that
 5 and 3 anchor boxes
 are generated for every unit in `Y1` and `Y2`, respectively.